Home » Mixed Bag: Why ‘Body Bags’ is a Rough Around the Edges Anthology (That’s Still Absurdly Fun)

 Stacy Keach in Body BagsBut all of that almost doesn’t matter because Body Bags was made with one goal in mind: to have fun.
 On the part of both the creators and the audience, that’s all they wanted.
 We so rarely get to see Carpenter have the kind of fun we get here.
 All of his films have moments of levity, but many of them are incredibly bleak.
 It’s so refreshing and just genuinely interesting as a fan of the man and his work to watch him let loose.
 That’s what he does with “Hair” and that’s what he does in general as the ham-fisted host of all three segments.
 He’s a terrible actor and he’s well aware of that, but he doesn’t care.

 That’s a side of Carpenter that no other film in his career has given us: his goofy side.
-He’s a director who has always spoken his mind and not really cared what anyone thinks but it’s a wonderful thing to see him retool that personality trait into putting on some Lon Chaney makeup, looking into the camera and making a complete ass of himself.
-There’s no better reason to watch Body Bags than to watch Carpenter’s painfully punny performance, and there’s no better reason to make sure it is always remembered as a point of good humor in his incredible career.
+He’s a director who has always spoken his mind who doesn’t really care what anyone thinks.
+But it’s a wonderful thing to see him retool that personality trait into putting on some Lon Chaney makeup, looking into the camera and making a complete ass of himself.
+There’s no better reason to watch Body Bags than to watch Carpenter’s painfully punny performance.
+And there’s no better reason to make sure it is always remembered as a point of good humor in his incredible career.

 Share This Post